-If you’re an independent contractor or freelancer, you’ve likely filled out a W-9.
+If you’re self-employed as an independent contractor or freelancer, you’ve likely needed to complete Form W-9, which is different from Form W-4 that employees fill out.
 If you’ve earned interest from a bank or dividends from a mutual fund, you’ve probably also encountered the W-9 form.

 As its name implies, the W-9—the Request for Taxpayer Identification Number and Certification—asks for identifying information such as your name, mailing address, and taxpayer ID.

-Unlike with many other tax forms, you don’t send your completed W-9 to the IRS.
+Unlike with many other tax forms, you don’t send your completed W-9 to the Internal Revenue Service (IRS).

 As you can see, the W-9 is important for everyone.
 Also, there are penalties for not filing 1099s correctly and on time.
 Penalties range from $50 to over a million dollars, depending on the amount of gross receipts and how late it is.
 It pays to get this right!